Jayy001/codexctl/README.md

 This program can be directly ran on the ReMarkable device as well as from a remote device such as your computer, it currently only has support for **command line interfaces** but a graphical interface is soon to come.
 The steps to install are closely similar apart from the couple of extra depedancies needed for running on a remote device.

 ## Downloading compiled binaries
-Thanks to @Eeems, you can directly download the compiled binary from the [releases](https://github.com/Jayy001/codexctl/releases/) page!
+You can directly download the compiled binary from the [releases](https://github.com/Jayy001/codexctl/releases/) page.
 Just select your operating system & download the zip repo containing the binaries - then open up a terminal and run how you would from there. `./codexctl --help`

 ## Building from source